LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 Before moving on to the Create Loop App in App Store step, make sure that the four identifiers that require the App Group be set are actually set.
 If you decided to delete some identifiers, read [Deleted Identifiers](#deleted-identifiers).

 Open this page: [Certificates, Identifiers & Profiles](https://developer.apple.com/account/resources/identifiers/list) and click on each of these four identifiers (the last word on the right of the `Name` matches that in the list below).
-They should each have a check in the box box by App Groups and say `Enabled App Groups(1)`.
-If instead you see the word `Configure`, you need to click on `Configure` and add the Loop App Group using the check box and the new screen.
-If you don't see the Loop App Group with an name `group.com.TEAMID.loopkit.LoopGroup`, then reach out to a mentor for help.
+They should each have a check in the box by App Groups and say `Enabled App Groups(1)`.
+If instead you see the word `Configure`, you need click in the box next to App Groups, click on `Configure` to see the App Group Assignment screen.
+Click in the box by Loop App Group.
+If you don't see the Loop App Group next to `group.com.TEAMID.loopkit.LoopGroup`, then reach out to a mentor for help.

 * Loop
 * Loop Intent Extension